 Raw feeding puppies is controversial, and that is why we have decided to write this post, to explain to you everything about it.
 You will discover the benefits, the risks and how to do it, along with answers to the most frequently asked questions.
 The most complete and unbiased guide to feeding puppies raw.

-You will also learn how to prepare homemade puppy food, following the raw way so you can get started even if you are a total beginner.
+You will also learn how to prepare homemade puppy food (or have it delivered to you), following the raw way so you can get started even if you are a total beginner.
 We also teach you how to transition weaning puppies to raw, from start to finish.